QQrex/Pewlett_Hackard_Analysis/README.md

 >
 >Line 8 - Use INTO to name our output table.
 >
->Line 9 - Use FROM to call employees table for our SELECT list of column emp_no, first_name and last_name.
+>Line 9 - Use FROM to call employees table for our SELECT list of columns emp_no, first_name and last_name.
 We are also abbreviating employees table as 'e'.
 >
 >Line 10 - Use LEFT JOIN to merge employees table with titles table.
 >